answear/kube-vcloud-flexvolume/README.md

 Following options are required:

 *  volumeName - Name of the independent disk volume.
 *  size - Size to allocate for the new independent disk volume.
-Accepts any value in human-readable format (e.g. 100Mi, 1Gi)
+Accepts any value in human-readable format. (e.g. 100Mi, 1Gi)
 *  storage - Name of the storage pool.

 Optional options may be passed:

 *  mountoptions - Additional options passed to mount. (e.g. noatime)

+TODO
+====

+*  Write some tests.